Facing a Conservative Turn, Supreme Court Opens New Term

 The only time her colleagues, masked and remaining at some distance from each other, gathered in person since March, when the court was closed to the public, was for Ginsburg's memorial service in the court's Great Hall.

-“I'm still trying to get my head around the idea that Justice Ginsburg won't be on the bench any longer,” said Donald Verrilli, the Obama administration's top lawyer before the Supreme Court who will argue in the Affordable Care Act case in November.
+“I'm still trying to get my head around the idea that Justice Ginsburg won't be on the bench any longer,” said Donald Verrilli, the Obama administration's top lawyer before the Supreme Court who will argue in the health law case in November.

 The cases being argued over the next two weeks, meanwhile, all had been scheduled for last spring, but were postponed when the virus forced the court to shut down for a time.
 The most consequential case in October is a dispute between technology giants in which Oracle claims it's owed $9 billion by Google for using Oracle's copyrighted code in the development of Google’s Android operating system for smartphones.